CM4all/beng-proxy/doc/translation.rst

   layout.
 Its payload is a non-empty opaque value which is mirrored in the next request.

-  This pakcet is followed by one or more ``BASE`` packets specifying URI bases which shall not share cache items.
-The first matching base specfies where translation cache items will be stored; all URIs without a match have their own cache.
+  This pakcet is followed by one or more ``BASE`` / ``REGEX`` packets specifying URI bases or regular expressionswhich shall not share cache items.
+The first matching base/regex specfies where translation cache items will be stored; all URIs without a match have their own cache.

   This way, cacheable URI bases can be constructed easily without excessively complex ``INVERSE_REGEX`` packets.